 The EB specimen collection process is not physically or psychologically invasive for the donor.
 EB is a less intrusive and less embarrassing procedure when compared to directly observed urine specimen collection, as well as being a quicker, easier, more hygienic, and more convenient collection process for those involved.

-There is no requirement for a donor to partially undress, remove bulky clothing or wash their hands.
-Sample provision is simple, the donor only has to breath through a thin filter.
-Unlike other matrices, none of the donor’s DNA information is present in the resulting EB sample used for analysis.
+There is no requirement for a donor to adjust clothing, partially undress, remove bulky clothing or wash their hands.
+Sample provision is simple; the donor has only to breathe through a thin filter.
+Unlike other matrices, none of the donor’s DNA information is present in the resulting EB specimen used for analysis in the lab.

-Once the initial step of specimen extraction (filter wash) and analyte preparation is completed in the lab, the remainder of the EB analysis process (HPLC-MS/MS) is similar to that already established for other matrices and uses the existing installed base of analytical instrumentation in testing labs.
+Once the initial step of specimen extraction (filter wash) and analyte preparation is completed in the lab, the remainder of the EB analysis process is similar to that already established for other sample matrices and uses the existing installed base of analytical instrumentation in testing labs.

 Testing Authorities/Governing Bodies:

 EB offers considerable benefit in terms of cost saving and convenience for testing authorities since EB is quick and easy to use, whilst not requiring the provision of support resources such as privacy/toilet/wash/screening facilities or approved liquid refreshments.
-This can allow for more rapid and frequent testing as well as testing of larger group numbers.
-For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs.
-The non-intrusive nature of the sampling process is strongly preferred by donors.
+This can allow for more rapid and frequent testing as well as testing of a larger number of donors.
+For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs, with minimum inconvenience to an athlete’s schedule.
+These practical considerations, together with the non-intrusive nature of the EB sampling process, means that it is strongly preferred by donors.

 Anti-doping/Performance Enhancing Drugs Testing: